 - The first UE is included in the context of the MBS session in the NG-RAN.

-NOTE 1: When the multicast MBS session is deactivated, if there is at least one UE joining the multicast MBS session is in RRC-CONNECTED state in the NG-RAN, the shared delivery is not released.
+NOTE 1: When the multicast MBS session is inactive, if there is at least one UE joining the multicast MBS session is in RRC-CONNECTED state in the NG-RAN, the shared delivery is not released.

 NOTE 2: Share delivery establishment procedures are used when MBS supporting NG-RAN node(s) get involved in the multicast MBS session regardless of the state of the multicast MBS session.